rust-lang/edition-guide/src/2018/transitioning/modules/macros.md

 ## Procedural macros

-When using procedural macros to derive traits, you could have written:
+When using procedural macros to derive traits, you will have to name the macro that provides the custom derive.
+This generally matches the name of the trait, but check with the documentation of the crate providing the derives to be sure.

+For example, with Serde you would have written

 ```rust,ignore
 // Rust 2015